 In these years of using PDAs and smartphones I've been enjoying many games, but simple given the limited power (until recently) of the computers that was designed, had a gameplay and capacity comparable addiction the best arcade games , console or PC.
 I remember with special affection Space Trader , Lemonade Tycoon , Bike or Die , Vexed , and many others, all games that surprised me at the time so I just commented.
 A few days ago I again had that feeling with a game that can not be simple in its approach, but nevertheless is having me hooked for hours: Planetary Wars .

 It's a game I installed by accident, but a little research proves to be a more successful version appeared first for iOS and then ported to Android and WebOS , called Galcon .
-There are versions of the game online , PC , and even used contests algorithmic .
+There are versions of the game online , PC , and is even used in algorithmic contests .

 Excellent strategy game with a simple mechanical

 The mechanics are simple:

 - The display part of the outer space appears with a number of planets of different sizes.
 We started installed in one of them (colored in green) and the enemy in another (colored in red).
 The other planets are neutral (gray).

 - Each planet is a number.
 Represents the number of ships that are installed on it.
 If a team has busy, this number increases with time, and the rate at which it does so is proportional to the size of the planet.
 It is therefore more interesting to have occupied a large one small planet, in order to increase our navy.

 - Neutral planets also have number but this is fixed.
 Represents the number of ships we send the same to claim this planet for us.

 - The goal is to conquer one by one all the planets, whether neutral or busy, to eliminate the opposing team.
 We will win when there is no planet you busy (red).